Joseph-olajuwon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #This is the project on shell permission
-This directory contain files that will be help me learn shell basic command
+This directory contain files that will help me learn about shell basic command